GSA Schedule Consolidation

 Phase 3 - Ongoing

-GSA designed Phase 3 to ensure no contract numbers change, and no contracts will be canceled that have active Blanket Purchase Agreements (BPAs).
+GSA designed Phase 3 to ensure that no GSA contract numbers change, and no contracts will be canceled that have active BPAs.
 GSA vendors impacted by Phase 3 will have to weigh the following options in developing a plan for Phase 3.
-Let TGG help you decide which Option is best for your company and its contracts:
+Let The Gormley Group (TGG) help you decide which option is best for your company and its contracts:

 If you choose to move forward with a surviving contract, you will need to add the SINs and items/services from the other contract(s) to the surviving contract via a modification request.
-Please note that SINs, items and other negotiated factors, such as delivery and discounts, will not automatically transfer from one contract to another and this is where The Gormley Group (TGG) can be particularly helpful.
+Please note that SINs, contract offerings, and other negotiated factors, such as delivery and discounts, will not automatically transfer from one contract to another and this is where TGG can be particularly helpful.

-After the modification(s)are approved you will need to update your GSA Price List and GSA Advantage listing.
-Once the surviving contract has been modified to add all contract offerings, you will have to identify the earliest possible cancellation date for the other contract(s).
-This cancellation date should take into account any open orders and BPAs to ensure continuity of service for your customers, you must continue to have any contract as long as you have open orders and BPAs.
-This means for a period of time the legacy contract(s) with open orders and BPA will remain in place and run in tandem with the surviving MAS contract.
+After the modification(s) are approved, you will need to update your GSA Price List and GSA Advantage listing.
+Once the surviving contract has been modified to add all contract offerings from the legacy contract(s), you will have to identify the earliest possible cancellation date for the other contract(s).
+This cancellation date should take into account any open orders and BPAs to ensure continuity of service for federal customers.
+Vendors must continue to maintain any legacy contract(s) as long there are open task orders and/or active BPAs, which means for a period of time the legacy contract(s) with open orders and BPA(s) will remain in place and run-in tandem with the surviving GSA MAS contract.

-Submit a new MAS Contract offer through the GSA eOffer system and after award begin identifying the earliest possible cancellation dates for your other contract(s).
-This cancellation date should again as in Option 1 take into account any open orders and BPAs to ensure continuity of service for your customers and you must continue to have a contract as long as you have open orders and BPAs.
+Submit a new MAS Contract offer through the GSA eOffer system and after award begin identifying the earliest possible cancellation dates for your legacy contract(s).
+This proposed cancellation date should again, as in Option 1, take into account any open orders and/or BPAs to ensure continuity of service for your customers.
+Vendors must continue to maintain any legacy contract(s) as long there are open task orders and/or active BPAs.